-e.
 Additional investments in subsidiaries/associates of the Company f.
-Fresh investments into external businesses g.
-Cost of borrowings
+Fresh investments into external businesses

 The Company operates in various areas through subsidiaries/ associates and continuously needs to make investments therein.
 Capital requirements of these entities for expansion and operations also need to be assessed by the Board.